Courses and events for professionals working with deaf children

 - Bespoke workshops

 - Other courses

-Healthy Minds - training to professionals
+Healthy Minds - training for professionals

-NDCS Healthy Minds programme explores good emotional health and well-being for deaf young people.
+Our Healthy Minds programme explores good emotional health and well-being for deaf young people.
 We train professionals to deliver the series of sessions for deaf children with an emphasis on deaf young people finding their own solutions to the problems they may encounter.
 We believe this provides life-long learning tools.
 Tackling issues such as low self-esteem, isolation, stress and anxiety, Healthy Minds encourages young deaf people to use positive strategies for dealing with change, managing their deafness, developing their self-esteem and confidence and building a repertoire of social skills.

 Six sessions cover the following topics: